smartswap-org/simulator/theoric.md

 ### Start Setup

-When the simulation starts, it verifies whether the database "simulator" exists; if not, it creates one.
+When the simulation starts, it verifies whether the local database "simulator" exists; if not, it creates one.

 Next, it creates a table for each simulation with the following structure: